Congratulations. By clicking on this article, you’ve identified yourself as someone with the courage to ask how to create a social media app in 2023.

 In the past few years, there’s a crop of new software-as-a-service platforms that have built all the features for a social media app that they then offer to clients to run under their own brand at a small fraction of the price of custom development.

 The largest and most well-established of these platforms is Mighty Networks and their “Mighty Pro” plan.
-With Mighty Pro, they’ve prebuilt member profiles, member messaging, posts and articles, photos and videos, events, sub-groups, AND even online courses to deliver a social media app.
+With Mighty Pro, they’ve prebuilt member profiles, direct & group member messaging, posts and articles, photos and videos, events, sub-groups, AND even online courses to deliver a social media app.
 Plus, there’s a direct way to charge a subscription or one-time fee for membership into the social media app, sub-groups within the app, or to purchase online courses.

 When you understand how to create a social media app by choosing a platform like Mighty Pro, you’ll see the value in instantly launching your new social media app under your own brand on iOS, Android, and the web.
 Plus, your social media app will be available to download in both the Apple App Store and Google Play Store.
 Your users won’t know that you didn’t build your social media app yourself.
 With a solution like Mighty Pro, it takes care of scaling, hosting, maintenance, bug fixes, and customer support.
 It also adds new features regularly.
 Here’s what a Mighty Pro social media app can look like: